How to Write Bates College’s 2016-2017 Essay

 If you are interested in student government or something similar (and have related experiences in high school), you might want to mention how you hope to give back to the community by participating in clubs that will directly affect the school and its administration.
 Try your best to relate these activities to what you hope to pursue even after leaving the college, and how a Bates education will allow you a unique opportunity to follow those passions.

 Preparing leaders sustained by a love of learning and a commitment to responsible stewardship of the wider world, Bates is a college for coming times.

-Take time at the end of your response to talk about your envisions for future after Bates.
-How will being at Bates specifically propel you towards (whatever hazy or ambiguous) goals you have for the future?
+Take time at the end of your response to talk about your visions for future after Bates.
+How will being a student there specifically propel you towards (whatever hazy or ambiguous) goals you have for the future?
 If you have a humanitarian bent, be sure to talk about how you wish to serve the “wider world,” as that is what the prompt sets you up for.
 You do not have to limit yourself to volunteer or humanitarian work, of course, but be cognizant of how you hope to take what you learned at Bates to better the world when you leave.

 As always, take note of the word limit here.
 “1-2 paragraphs” most likely means an essay of about 400 words, and as admissions offices are swamped with essays, keeping your response short and sweet is key.
 In order to keep your response within the desired essay length, try not to repeat yourself while addressing different parts of the mission statement.

 For example, if you already mentioned that you really love the academic freedom that comes with a liberal arts education, don’t feel as though you need to stress the “emancipation” aspect of Vassar while talking about extracurricular activities.
 Try also to be as specific as possible when talking about what draws you to Bates.
 Stay away from generalizations that can be applied to any school.
 Going through your essay and deleting sentences and phrases that are general should allow you to meet the word limit.